ONCA Compliance

 The Ontario government is currently proposing amendments to ONCA to simplify voting requirements for share capital social clubs, facilitating continuance and mitigating dissolution risks.
 With the support of our legal counsel, we anticipate that these amendments will enable the establishment of three distinct member classes, each with voting rights proportional to their respective financial commitments.
 This structured approach aims to ensure equitable representation and align voting power with member contributions.

-The Board of Directors has been actively engaged in the following:
+The Board of Directors have taken the following action:

-- Updating the bylaws to reflect the necessary changes for compliance.
+• Updated the by-laws to reflect the necessary changes for compliance.

 Commitment to the Club’s Future

-The Board has been working diligently on these compliance requirements and is now nearing the completion of this transition.
-We are committed to ensuring the continued success of the Sarnia Golf and Curling Club for generations to come.
+The Board worked diligently on the compliance requirements, and we are committed to ensuring the continued success of the Sarnia Golf and Curling Club for generations to come.

 Sincerely,